 Let me provide an example from my own profession.
 Today’s development doesn’t solely consist of coding; it also involves applying the appropriate components and configuring them correctly.
 When solving a task, we choose from multiple possible solutions.
 If the client didn’t request accessibility for the product we deliver to them, then we don’t take this into account; we focus on other aspects, such as cost-effectiveness.
 However, some components are priced the same for both accessible and non-accessible options, or they may only differ in their configurations.
 If accessibility isn’t a requirement, then as developers, we don’t prioritize it.

-If I understand correctly, one could also say that accessibility is much more of an attitude than an “extra” that can be added to a digital product?
+- If I understand correctly, one could also say that accessibility is much more of an attitude than an “extra” that can be added to a digital product?

 I would say that an accessible product can be realistically created at a reasonable price if it’s designed with accessibility in mind from the beginning.
 One of my favorite examples is the following: Imagine manufacturing a car without seatbelts, but the owner decides later that they want them installed.
 It won’t be cheap, that’s for sure.
 And there’s no guarantee it’s even feasible.
 Accessibility works the same way: retrofitting it later is much, much more expensive, and often, the results aren’t as good as if accessibility had been considered from the outset.

-The importance of the EN 301 549 standard (Accessibility requirements for ICT products and services) lies in its demonstration that accessibility is not just one item among many, but rather an important human rights issue.
+The importance of the EN 301 549 standard (Accessibility requirements for ICT products and services) and WCAG lies in its demonstration that accessibility is not just one item among many, but rather an important human rights issue.
 It provides an objective measure that is achievable and enforceable.

-Soon, clients will start requesting a compliance certificate from their suppliers.
+Soon, clients will start requesting a WCAG compliance certificate from their suppliers.
 The implementation of this begins with formulating and implementing the demand for accessibility within the company.
 There are models available that can be adapted for this purpose.
 One example is the Accessibility Maturity Model, which is still in the form of a draft but shows great promise.
 Its essence lies in the organization assessing and documenting what accessibility entails for them and starting to work on it.

 However, this is an internal component of the organization, similar to a security policy or operational regulations.
 Most people are unaware that major ICT companies have treated accessibility as a fundamental principle for decades, which is why everyone can use products from companies like Google, Microsoft, or Apple.

-You’ve outlined the general situation we are in.
+- IYou’ve outlined the general situation we are in.
 How can Precognox help those who want to start preparing for accessible Europe right now?

 First and foremost, we ourselves want to embark on the journey of implementing the accessibility model: we will continuously improve our systems and train our employees.

-For the past 10 years, I have been conducting various audits and, related to this, creating accessibility plans.
+For the past 10 years, I have been conducting various WCAG audits and, related to this, creating accessibility plans.
 The WCAG-EM (Website Accessibility Conformance Evaluation Methodology) is the methodology recommended by the standard-setting organization, which allows us to efficiently and effectively implement everything related to this: reviewing small or large websites, selecting samples, conducting automated and manual testing, and checking with assistive technologies.

-If requested, based on the audit, we will create the remediation plan, which is a detailed guide on how to fix the issues.
+If requested, based on the WCAG audit, we will create the remediation plan, which is a detailed guide on how to fix the issues.
 We take into account who the competent expert is and the error of the user impact”.
 We provide more support for accessibility: guides, videos, etc., to ensure clarity on every task.

 After implementing the accessibility improvements, we conduct a re-evaluation, and if everything has been corrected properly, we issue the Accessibility Conformance Report.

-Finally, what can you say about the specific prospects?
+- Finally, what can you say about the specific prospects?